YaronWittenstein/Yaronwittenstein/content/post/2019-summary/index.md

 Observing elegant abstractions that simplify problems that seem intractable is a real joy.
 This year I've read a lot of Open-Source code.
 This is undoubtedly something I'd like to continue doing and at greater scale in the future.

 Learning from others is a super important for getting better.
-[Here's a very nice recommend article.][ultralearning-environments]
+[Here's a very nice recommended article.][ultralearning-environments]
 <br/>
 <br/>
 ### **Working on my English**